skalenetwork/mirage-manager/SPEC.md

 - `getStakedToNodeAmount(NodeId node)`: Returns the amount of FAIR the sender has staked to a Node.
 - `getStakedToNodeAmountFor(NodeId node, address holder)`: Returns the amount of FAIR a user has staked to a Node.
 - `isNodeEnabled(NodeId node)`: Returns a boolean indicating if a Node is enabled or disabled.
-- `setStakeLimit(NodeId node, Fair limit)`: Allows authorized administrators to set a maximum stake limit for a specific node.
+- `setStakeLimit(Fair limit)`: Allows authorized administrators to set a global maximum stake limit that applies to all nodes.
-- `removeStakeLimit(NodeId node)`: Allows authorized administrators to remove the stake limit for a specific node (sets limit to 0).
-- `getNodeStakeLimit(NodeId node)`: Returns the current stake limit for a specific node (0 means no limit).

 #### Node Stake Limits